SwayaanTechnologies/Langchain/README.md

 # Load documents
 docs = loader.load()

-# Get the content of the first document
-content = docs[0].page_content[:500]

-# Assuming 'summarizer' is an instantiated summarization model
-# You can summarize the content using it
-summary = summarize(summarizer, docs)

-# Print the content and summary
-print("Content:", content)
-print("Summary:", summary)
 ```

 * This line imports the `WebBaseLoader` from LangChain, which is used to load documents from a web URL.